Words on Knowing God’s Incarnation

 Excerpt 28

 Knowing God must be done by reading God’s words, and practicing and experiencing God’s words, as well as experiencing many trials, refinements, and pruning; only then is it possible to have true knowledge of God’s work and God’s disposition.
 Some say: “I haven’t seen God incarnate, so how should I come to know God?”
 In fact, God’s words are an expression of His disposition.
 From God’s words, you can see His love and salvation for humans, as well as His method for saving them….
 This is because His words are expressed by God Himself, not written by humans.
 They have been personally expressed by God; God Himself is expressing His own words and His heart’s voice, which can also be called the words from His heart.
 Why are they called the words from His heart?
-It is because they are issued from deep down, and express His disposition, His will, His ideas and thoughts, His love for mankind, His salvation of mankind, and His expectations of mankind….
+It is because they are issued from deep down, and express His disposition, His intentions, His ideas and thoughts, His love for mankind, His salvation of mankind, and His expectations of mankind….
 God’s utterances include harsh words, and gentle and considerate words, as well as some revelatory words that are not mindful of people’s feelings.
 If you look only at the revelatory words, you might feel that God is rather stern.
 If you look only at the gentle words, you might feel that God is not very authoritative.
 You therefore should not take them out of context; rather, look at them from every angle.
 Sometimes God speaks from a merciful perspective, and then people see His love for mankind; sometimes He speaks from a very strict perspective, and then people see that His disposition tolerates no offense, that man is deplorably filthy, and is not worthy of seeing God’s face or of coming before Him, and that it is purely by His grace that they are now allowed to come before Him.
 God’s wisdom can be seen from the way He works and in the significance of His work.
 People can still see these things in God’s words, even without any direct contact with Him.
 When someone who genuinely knows God comes into contact with Christ, their encounter with Christ can correspond with their existing knowledge of God; however, when someone who has only a theoretical understanding encounters Christ, they cannot see the correlation.
 The truth of God’s incarnation is the most profound of mysteries; it is difficult for man to fathom.
 Draw together God’s words on the mystery of the incarnation, look at them from all angles, and then pray together, ponder, and fellowship further on this aspect of the truth.
 In doing so, you will be able to gain the enlightenment of the Holy Spirit and come to understand.
 Because humans have no chance of having direct contact with God, they must rely on this kind of experience to feel their way through and enter a little bit at a time if they are to ultimately attain true knowledge of God.

 Knowing Christ and knowing the practical God is the most profound aspect of the truth.
 All those that place importance on seeking this aspect of the truth will feel increasingly at ease in their hearts and will have a path to follow.
 This aspect of the truth can be compared to the human heart—when a person’s heart is healthy, they feel energetic, but when a person’s heart is afflicted with disease, they feel tired and fatigued.
 In the same way, the more thoroughly someone understands the truth of God’s incarnation, the more enthusiasm and drive they will have in their faith in God.
 Some people who are new to the faith read God’s word, and feel that it is the voice of God, but they still have doubts: “Does the fact that He says these words really prove that He is God incarnate?
 Does His ability to express these truths really prove that He is God Himself?”
 Doubts such as these about God incarnate often arise in those who do not understand the truth.
 In fact, God incarnate possesses the divine essence, and no matter how many words He expresses, He is God Himself.
 No matter how much or how little He speaks, His divine essence is immutable.
 When the Lord Jesus came, He did not speak many words, He just carried out the work of redemption—is He not also God Himself?
 When it is said that He is God, how exactly is that determined?
 Is it only determined based on these words and truths?
 This is a key question.
 Some people even mistakenly believe that these words are guided by the Holy Spirit, and that once the Holy Spirit finishes His guidance, He leaves and ceases to work.
 They believe that this flesh is ordinary, normal flesh, and as such, He cannot be called God—He can be called “the Son of man,” but not God.
 Some people harbor this kind of misunderstanding.
 What is the root cause of this kind of misunderstanding arising in them?
 It is that people have not fully grasped the idea of the incarnation—they have not excavated it deeply, and their understanding of it is too superficial, they only know the surface of it.
 There are also those who believe that because God expresses many truths, He is certainly God.
 If God didn’t speak as many words, if He spoke less, would He still be God?
 In actuality, even if He says just a few words, they are still the expression of divinity, and He is God.
 No matter how much God says, He is, after all, still God.
 Even if God does not speak at all, He is still God—this is fact and no one can deny it.
 Nowadays, most people that follow God have been conquered and are all able to resolutely follow Him and loyally do their duties.
 God has gained a group of people in China; people have knowledge of God’s incarnation, and they have seen that the incarnate flesh is the practical God Himself.
 However, if this stage of work is still not complete, can people recognize that the incarnate flesh is God Himself?
 Previously, when some people observed that God is always working by uttering and expressing words, they kept wondering, “Is He God or not?
 Is this what God incarnate is like?
 Can everything that God says really be fulfilled?”
 They always held a suspicious attitude toward this stage of God’s work.
 If you can doubt the flesh into which God has incarnated, this proves that you do not believe in the incarnate flesh, or that He is God, that He possesses the essence of God, that the words He speaks are the expressions of God, and much less do you believe that His words are the revelations of God’s disposition and expressions of God’s essence.
 Some people think in their hearts: “At first, the Holy Spirit directly pronounced utterances and now it is God incarnate that utters and speaks.
 What form will God take in the future to do His work?”
 As of now, these people are still looking on, they are still looking to see what is actually the case.
 Many people that investigate the true way acknowledge that these words are the truth, that they are God’s words, but still want to observe and get to the bottom of the matter before accepting them.
 These people are all researching God—they are opportunists.
 Some people just want to see how many more truths God will express and if He will speak in the language of the third heaven.
 If they had an X-ray machine, they would want to use it on God: “Let me see if He still has any truths in His heart, whether the Spirit of God works within Him, and whether the Spirit of God helps Him and directs what He says.
 If He lacks the truth and is just a normal person, I will not believe in Him.”
 Some people harbor such suspicions and they are always thinking about this.
 Why do people find themselves in this kind of state?
 It is because they do not have a thorough grasp of God’s incarnation—they lack a thorough comprehension of this aspect of the truth and do not truly understand it.
 Nowadays, people only acknowledge that this person has the Spirit of God within Him, but when it comes to the fact that He has the essence of God, God’s disposition, what God has and is, and all of God within Him, that He is God, some people just cannot grasp this, and fail to make the connection regarding some matters.
 That which man sees in and believes about God is not God’s essence—that is, man only sees the words God expresses and the practical work that He does.
 They only believe that God did a part of the work, and that this is the only work God incarnate is capable of doing.
 Not a single person believes that even though God incarnate is just doing this particular work right now, He actually possesses the entire essence of divinity.
 No one believes this.